Distributed computing

 end

-This example demonstrated the use of the Distributed library to implement distributed computing.
-Examples of using the pmap function and the @distributed and @everywhere macros for parallel execution of tasks and operations in a loop were given.
+In this example, the use of the Distributed library for implementing distributed computing was demonstrated.
+Examples of using the pmap function and macros @distributed and @everywhere for parallel execution of tasks and operations in a loop were given.